mcibique/vue-testing-examples/README.md

 ## Testing navigation guards

-Unfortunately, there is no easy way how to test navigation guards.
-If you want to simulate the event triggering by calling `router.push` function, you are going to have a hard time. ~~Better~~ Easier solution is to call the guard manually in `beforeEach()`, but even this solution doesn't have clean approach.
-See following examples:
+Unfortunately, there is no easy way to test navigation guards.
+If you want to simulate the event triggering by calling `router.push` function, you are going to have a hard time.
+A ~~better~~ easier solution is to call the guard manually in `beforeEach()`, but even this solution doesn't have a clean approach.
+See the following example:

 ### beforeRouteEnter